 |

-People learn to time 2-s and 4-s intervals in a multiple and mixed peak procedure.
+People learned to time 2-s and 4-s intervals in a multiple and mixed peak procedure.

 When the same signal was associated with both intervals, some participants covered both bases by responding at both times.
 Others used an either/or strategy; they only responded at the short OR long interval.
 These experiments demonstrated that informative signals not only help people learn what to do, but also when to do it. |